AnishSarkar22/nbga-optimization/README.md

 # NBGA Optimization

-This project implements a **Neighborhood-Based Genetic Algorithm (NBGA)** for ligand optimization, inspired by the approach described in [An Evolutionary Approach to Drug-Design Using a Novel Neighbourhood Based Genetic Algorithm](https://arxiv.org/abs/1205.6412).
+This project implements a **Neighborhood-Based Genetic Algorithm (NBGA)** for ligand optimization, inspired by the approach described in [An Evolutionary Approach to Drug-Design Using a Novel Neighbourhood Based Genetic Algorithm](https://arxiv.org/abs/1205.6412) research paper.
 The algorithm evolves ligand structures to minimize their interaction energy with a protein's active site, using a tree-based representation for ligands and a dynamic neighborhood topology for genetic operations.

 ## Features